rdagumampan/foundational-datascience-methodology/04-modeling-to-evaluation.md

 ## Modeling
 - How can we visualize our datasets to help us find answers to the question we were asked
-- We build data models and use training sets and testing sets
+- We build data models and use training sets and testing sets to find answers to business question
-- The success of the modeling largely depends of understanding of the question, the analytical and methods approach used
+- The success of the modeling largely depends of understanding of the problem or business question, the analytical and methods approach used
 - For building the data model, we need to compile, prepare and model
+- Data scientists may train different algorithms on training set and fine tune variables that best support the answer to the question
+- Model can use statistical process or machine learning
+- The result of modeling can be Prescriptive (Do something) or Predictive (This is likely to happen)

 ### Case Study
 - Using decision tree to classify readmission of a patient